-As the waste you produce from your business is classed as trade waste, you need to pay for a trade waste collection service from your home.
+As the waste you produce from your business is classed as commercial waste, you need to pay for a commercial waste collection service from your home.

-It is illegal to dispose of trade or business waste at any household waste recycling centres.
+It is illegal to dispose of commercial or business waste at any household waste recycling centres.
 Household waste recycling centres are for residents only, to dispose of their household waste.

-Salford City Council can provide a trade waste collection service for a fee.
+Salford City Council can provide a commercial waste collection service for a fee.